Kendrick Bangs Kellogg: Biography

+Kellogg died in San Diego, California on February 16, 2024, at the age of 89.
+His archives were donated to Art, Design and Architecture Museum at the University of California, Santa Barbara.

-Groundbreaking Building Designs
+Groundbreaking building designs

 Kellogg designed and engineered "more than a dozen startling residences, including the Surfer House in La Jolla and the Onion House in Kona, Hawaii."
 His distinctive aesthetic has been described as "an architecture so full of life that it seems to breathe."

 The curvilinear architecture of Kellogg's architecture is reminiscent of the fanciful creations of Antoni Gaudi in Spain, while the central fireplaces and geometric lines are shaped by teachings of Frank Lloyd Wright.

 The High Desert House in Joshua Tree, California, built by Kellogg for the artist Bev Doolittle, is formed to integrate with the immense boulders found on the site.
 The structure has no walls, but is formed by 26 enormous cantilevered concrete columns sunk seven feet into the bedrock.
-John Vulgrin, the craftsman who created many of the intricate custom details, labored for two decades on the building site.
+John Vugrin, the craftsman who created many of the intricate custom details, labored for two decades on the building site.

 Kellogg's third design, known as the "Onion House", is an early example of dramatic mingling of light and stone unique to his designs.

 A landmark of organic architecture, it was constructed in Kona, Hawaii during 1961–62 for Elizabeth von Beck.
 Hand-built by Kellogg, with the assistance of William Slatton, the design employs translucent arching roof panels.
 With no outside walls, the division between interior and exterior consists of screen or stained glass.
 Massive lava rock walls form the central fireplaces and angled interior walls, while concrete arches radiate from the fireplaces to support the roof structures.
 Stained glass throughout both structures and the mosaic dining table were built by artist James Hubbell.

 One of Kellogg's most celebrated works is the Hoshino Chapel in Karuizawa, Japan, which employs precast concrete arches and stone walls.
 It has become Japan's most popular wedding chapel.